spxy/clpc/README.md

 quick guide to get started with each tool are provided in the sections below.
 They will get you off the ground as quickly as possible.

-Mastering these tools is a life long endeavour though.
-Expert users of these tools use these tools daily and use them for months and years, so do not fret if they appear needlessly cumbersome in the beginning.
+Mastering these tools is a life-long endeavour though.
+Expert users of these tools use these tools daily for months and years before they become experts, so do not fret if they appear needlessly cumbersome in the beginning.
 Just keep using them, keep practising, and keep learning about them as you go further and further in this journey of learning Common Lisp programming.

 ## Unit 1: SBCL